skypher/disclosure/README.md

 Regarding the idea that "good" and "bad" alien factions exist: why is there no "bad alien crop circle defacement campaign" for helpful crop circles?

+Similar to the crop circle, with the three recent "DoD-released" UAP videos, do actual alien vehicles pause to be photographed or captured on video?
+Did the government pilot alien technology for purposes of capturing the UAP video content to subert the public?
+Unfortunately, we cannot rule these options out, and the implications may be very dark.

 Aliens: come out with it, or it looks like you are propagandizing the public, possibly even more than the government.
 Or are you in cahoots?

 Again, the 500D chess scenario prevails.